Differentially Private Linear Bandits with Partial Distributed Feedback: Introduction

 To that end, we introduce a new model called \emph{differentially private distributed linear bandit (DP-DLB)}.
 In DP-DLB, there is a global linear bandit model $f(x) = \langle \theta^*, x\rangle$ with an unknown parameter $\theta^* \in \R^d$ at the central server (e.g., the BS); each user $u$ of a large population has a local linear bandit model $f_u(x) = \langle \theta_u, x\rangle$, which represents the mean local reward for user $u$.
 Here, we assume that each user $u$ has a local parameter $\theta_u \in \R^d$, motivated by the fact that the mean local reward (e.g., the expected throughput of a user under a certain network configuration) varies across the users.
 In addition, each local parameter $\theta_u$ is unknown and is assumed to be a realization of a random vector with the mean being the global model parameter $\theta^*$.
 The server makes decisions based on the estimated global model, which can be learned through sampling a subset of users (referred to as clients) and iteratively aggregating these distributed partial feedback.
 While sampling more clients could improve the learning accuracy and thus lead to a better performance, it also incurs a higher communication cost.
 Therefore, it is important to address this tradeoff in the design of communication protocols.
 Furthermore, to protect users' privacy, we resort to \emph{differential privacy (DP)} to guarantee that clients' sensitive information will not be inferred by an adversary.
 Therefore, the goal is to maximize the cumulative global reward (or equivalently minimize the regret due to not choosing the optimal action in hindsight) in a communication-efficient manner while providing privacy guarantees for the participating clients.
 Our main contributions are summarized as follows.

 \begin{list}{\labelitemi}{\leftmargin=1em \itemindent=0em \itemsep=.2em}

-\item We present the first work that considers global reward maximization with partial feedback in the distributed linear bandit setting.
-In addition to the traditional tradeoff between exploitation and exploration, learning with distributed feedback introduces two practical challenges: communication efficiency and privacy concerns.
+\item We present a new distributed linear bandit setting where only partial feedback is available, leading to a novel problem of global reward maximization with distributed partial feedback.
+In addition to the traditional exploitation and exploration tradeoff, learning with distributed feedback introduces two practical challenges: communication efficiency and privacy concerns.
 This adds an extra layer of difficulty in the design of learning algorithms.

 \item To address these challenges, we introduce a DP-DLB model and develop a carefully-crafted algorithmic learning framework, called differentially private distributed phased elimination (DP-DPE), which allows the server and the clients to work in concert and can be naturally integrated with several state-of-the-art DP trust models (including central model, local model, and shuffle model).
 This unified framework enables us to systemically study the key regret-communication-privacy tradeoff.